lmalvins/base-ui-api-taf/README.md

 ## Project Setup
 ### Export API Credentials
 Before proceeding, make sure you export the required API credentials for testing.
-These credentials are the credentilas provided by you, necessary for token generation.
+These credentials are the credentials provided by you, necessary for token generation.
 You need to set the following environment variables in your terminal:

 ```bash
 export USER_ID="your_user_id"
 export USER_SECRET="your_user_secret"
 ```
-and replace `your_user_id` and `your_user_secret` with the actual credentials provided to you.
+and replace `your_user_id` and `your_user_secret`.

 **NOTE THAT:** if you do not export the env variables with the credentials the tests won't run, given that the token is needed for every request!